Sofia Bohdanowicz

 Sofia Bohdanowicz is a Canadian filmmaker.
 She is known for her collaborations with Deragh Campbell and made her feature film directorial debut in 2016 with Never Eat Alone.
 Her second feature film, Maison du Bonheur, was a finalist for the Rogers Best Canadian Film Award at the 2018 Toronto Film Critics Association Awards.
 That year, she won the Jay Scott Prize from the Toronto Film Critics Association.
 Her third feature film, MS Slavic 7, which she co-directed with Campbell, had its world premiere at the 69th Berlin International Film Festival in 2019.
+She subsequently directed the feature films A Woman Escapes (2022) and Measures for a Funeral (2024).
 She has also directed several short films, such as Veslemøy's Song (2018) and Point and Line to Plane (2020).
+All of these films, with the exception of Maison du Bonheur, feature Campbell as a character named Audrey Benac.